 Dermatology is the branch of medicine dealing with the skin and its diseases.
 Dermatologists take care of diseases and cancers of the skin, scalp, hair, and nails.

-Scientists at Huntsman Cancer Institute (HCI) at the University of Utah (U of U) report today the development of new models to study molecular characteristics of tumors of the lung and pancreas.
+Researchers at Huntsman Cancer Institute at the University of Utah (U of U) have generated the first "atlas" of human melanocytes located throughout the body.